Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | October 24, 2021

 - Hawaii's games this year have gone over the total in one out of six opportunities (16.7%).

-- Hawaii is 1-0 against the spread and 2-0 overall in games when it puts up more than 37.1 points.
+- Hawaii is 1-0 against the spread and 2-0 overall this season when the team notches more than 37.1 points.

-- The Rainbow Warriors collect 414.0 yards per game, 47.1 fewer yards than the 461.1 the Aggies allow per matchup.
+- The Rainbow Warriors average 414.0 yards per game, 47.1 fewer yards than the 461.1 the Aggies give up per matchup.

-- In games that Hawaii churns out over 461.1 yards, the team is 1-0 against the spread and 2-0 overall.
+- When Hawaii totals more than 461.1 yards, the team is 1-0 against the spread and 2-0 overall.

 - The Rainbow Warriors have turned the ball over 17 times this season, five more turnovers than the Aggies have forced (12).